 What happens after the FAP receives a report of abuse?

-If someone other than the victim reports abuse to the FAP, it is considered an unrestricted (non-confidential) report.
+If someone other than the victim, or their medical provider, reports abuse to the FAP, it is considered an unrestricted (non-confidential) report.
 In this case, FAP clinical providers will talk to the victim and the abuser separately about the incident to determine the risk for further abuse, develop a safety plan, and recommend counseling or treatment options, if appropriate.
 An FAP counselor will also begin coordinating next steps with the victim’s command or the abuser’s command, and military law enforcement.

 Note: The IDC is not a disciplinary or criminal proceeding.
 It is a clinical process to determine whether an incident of abuse meets the threshold for more rigorous treatment, intervention, support, safety planning, and victim protection.1 A separate but parallel process may also take place involving military law enforcement and the Staff Judge Advocate to investigate and prosecute cases of domestic abuse that involve acts of violence, a threat of violence, or the violation of a protective order.